 - 2 tsp vanilla extract

 - 3 Tbsp agave nectar (or liquid sweetener of choice)

 - extra hazelnuts & chocolate sauce for decoration

-- For the base place the toasted hazelnuts, dates, oats, cocoa powder, pinch and melted coconut oil in a blender or food processor and blitz until well combined.
+- For the base place the toasted hazelnuts, dates, oats, cocoa powder, pinch of salt and melted coconut oil in a blender or food processor and blitz until well combined.
 The texture should still be crumbly but stick together if you pinch it between your fingers.